jynik/skullsup/README.md

 ### skullsup-queue-reader ###

-`skullsup-queue-reader` should be run on a host or platform connected a :skull: over USB.
+`skullsup-queue-reader` should be run on a host or platform connected to a
+:skull: over USB.
 This we dequeue items from one or more queues managed by a `skullsup-queue-server` and display them on a device.
 This currently polls the server at a specified rate.
 (A WebSockets PR would be quite welcome.)